kitloong/nextjs-dashboard/README.md

 A Next.JS boilerplate with the famous Open Source Boostrap Admin Template, [CoreUI](https://coreui.io/).

-This dashboard is built with `Typescript` and implement some layouts, with [React Bootstrap](https://react-bootstrap.github.io/).
+This dashboard is built with `Typescript` and [React Bootstrap](https://react-bootstrap.github.io/), using the App Router.

 ![Powered by Vercel](https://images.ctfassets.net/e5382hct74si/78Olo8EZRdUlcDUFQvnzG7/fa4cdb6dc04c40fceac194134788a0e2/1618983297-powered-by-vercel.svg)